IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 - `FN_T_UID2_IDENTITY_MAP_EMAIL` (deprecated)
 - `FN_T_UID2_IDENTITY_MAP_EMAIL_HASH` (deprecated)

+>NOTE: If you are using the deprecated functions, and need help migrating to the newer function, see [Migration Guide](#migration-guide).

 To identify the UID2s that you must regenerate, use the `UID2_SALT_BUCKETS` view from the UID2 Share.
 For details, see [Regenerate UID2s](#regenerate-uid2s).